petertnguyen8/peter.t.nguyen8/README.md

 - 👋 Hi, I’m @petertnguyen8
 - 👀 I’m interested in gaming, tennis, anime, kdrama, data analyst.
-- 🌱 I’m currently aspiring to be a Data Analyst/Scientist SQL!
+- 🌱 I’m currently aspiring to be a Data Analyst/Scientist!
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me
 - Email: peter.t.nguyen@gmail.com